openstack-archive/fuel-docs/pages/user-guide/health-checks/0120-benefits.rst

   operations and tell you which component or components are not working properly.

-* Previously, performing these checks manually would have consumed a great deal of time.
-Now, with these checks the process will take only a few minutes.
+* Performing these checks manually would consumed a great deal of time, but it only take a few minutes to run the full suite of tests from the Fuel console.

-* Aside from verifying that everything is working correctly, the process will also determine how quickly your system works.
+* Aside from verifying that everything is working correctly, the process also determines how quickly your system works.

-* Post-deployment checks continue to be useful, for example after sizable changes are made in the system you can use the checks to determine if any new failure points have been introduced.
+* Post-deployment checks continue to be useful after you initially deploy your environment.
+  For example, after sizable changes are made in the environment, you can use the checks to determine if any new failure points have been introduced.